serokell/blog-posts/Alex and Happy Part 2/article.md

   | dec in exp               { ELetIn (info $1 <-> info $3) $1 $3 }
 ```

 12 shift/reduce conflicts.
 Not cool.
-However, looking at `Parser.info`, this is a case that we are already familiar with, which is how conditional expressions interacted with operators, although now with `let...in...` instead of `if...then...else...`.
+However, by looking at `Parser.info`, we can see this is a case that we are already familiar with.
+It is similar to how conditional expressions interacted with operators, although now with `let...in...` instead of `if...then...else...`.

 To illustrate, should `let a = b in a + b` be parsed as `(let a = b in a) + c` or `let a = b in (a + b)`?
 The second case is desirable, which is shifting when we reach `in`.

 The solution is simply to add a precedence for `in`: